 Appointment: Click to Request an Appointment for ovarian cancer in Spain or International.

-Uterine (endometrial) and cervical cancer surgery have evolved substantially in recent years.
 Nowadays we use minimally invasive laparoscopic and robotic surgery in almost all cases.
-It is also often necessary to remove the pelvic and abdominal lymph nodes.
+It is also often necessary to remove the pelvic and abdominal lymph nodes according to the progression of the disease.

 Uterus Cancer Specialist

-Radical Hysterectomy Procedure: It is performed in women with cervical cancer in its early stages.
-Radical hysterectomy is the removal of the uterus with part of the surrounding tissue (parametrium) close to the bladder, the rectum, and the pelvic wall.
+In most cases, a Radical Hysterectomy is performed in women with early stage Uterine, Endometrial or Cervical Cancer.
+A Radical hysterectomy is the removal of the uterus with part of the surrounding tissue (parametrium) close to the bladder, the rectum, and the pelvic wall.

-This procedure is followed by the removal of pelvic lymph nodes (pelvic lymphadenectomy).
-This is a high complexity surgical procedure that has to be performed by gynecologic oncologists with enough training to minimize the complications of the procedure.
+In most cases, this procedure is followed by the removal of pelvic lymph nodes in a procedure known as a pelvic lymphadenectomy.
+This is a highly-complex surgical procedure that has to be performed by gynecologic oncologists with extensive training to minimize the risk of complications during and following the procedure.

-Pelvic organs, as well as other organs of the body, are innervated by autonomic nerves.
-This means that they are nerves that our consciousness cannot control and whose function is controlling rectal and bladder emptying, as well as generating orgasms during sexual intercourse
+Pelvic organs, along with other essential organs in the body, are innervated by autonomic nerves.
+This means that they are nerves managed by our autonomic nervous system and cannot be controlled voluntarily.
+In the pelvis, these nerves control rectal and bladder functions, as well as generating orgasms during sexual intercourse

-Procedure Sentinel lymph node identification: the sentinel lymph node is the first lymph node in a specific body region that receives the metastasis coming from the tumor.
-To identify and remove it, a dye is injected into the cervix of the uterus that migrates to the pelvic sentinel lymph node.
+The sentinel lymph node is the first lymph node in a specific region of the body that has metastasis coming from the tumor following lymphovascular space invasion.
+To identify and remove it, a dye is injected into the tumor that migrates to the pelvic sentinel lymph node.

-Afterward, we proceed to its identification and removal by minimally invasive laparoscopic surgery.
-There are often between 1 and 3 lymph nodes, instead of the 15-20 lymph nodes that we usually take out when we perform a complete extraction of pelvic lymph nodes (pelvic lymphadenectomy).
+From there, we proceed to its identification and removal by minimally invasive laparoscopic surgery.
+There are often between 1 and 3 lymph nodes removed using this process, instead of the 15-20 lymph nodes that are traditionally taken out when we perform a complete extraction of pelvic lymph nodes.

-The main advantage is to significantly reduce the morbidity and complications associated with the procedure.
+The main advantage of this technique is a significant reduction in the morbidity and complications associated with the procedure.

-Good scientific evidence exists today to confirm that the extraction of the ovaries is not necessary when performing a hysterectomy for cervical cancer in premenopausal women
+Good scientific evidence exists today which confirms that the extraction of the ovaries is not always necessary when performing a hysterectomy for uterine or cervical cancer in premenopausal women.

-However, in some patients with endometrial cancer, the ovaries need to be removed in young women.
-But, in any case, the clinical situation of the patient must be individualized to decide whether or not to remove the ovaries.
+However, in some patients with endometrial cancer, the ovaries may need to be removed in young women depending on the clinical situation of the patient.

 Usually, if there are no post-surgical complications, the hospital stay is just one day long.
 However, in some cases, the patients can be discharged on the same day of the surgery.

-During the hospital stay, every patient will be evaluated by Dr. Minig to oversee her recovery until hospital discharge.
+During their hospital stay, every patient will be regularly evaluated by Dr. Minig to oversee her recovery until hospital discharge.

 Today, no scientific evidence supports that free movement after laparoscopic hysterectomy increases the possibility of post-surgical complications.
 Therefore, patients can go back to their daily activities and movements carried out before the surgery, progressively as the pain allows them to do so.

 It is possible that after endometrial cancer surgery there is light bleeding or spotting up to six months after the intervention.
-If there is abundant or prolonged bleeding, it is advisable to consult with a specialist.
-Regarding sexual intercourse, it can be resumed around 6-8 weeks after surgery.
+If there is excessive or prolonged bleeding, it is advisable to consult with a specialist.

-Uterine cancer surgery does not often develop complications when a hysterectomy is performed.
-However, some secondary effects can appear such as:
+Most patients don’t experience postoperative complications following Uterine cancer surgery when a hysterectomy is performed.
+However, some side effects can occur such as:

 – Urinary incontinence.